Machine classification for probe based quantum thermometry

-We will show below that classification in thermometry is not only flexible, but also robust.
+Machine learning has recently seen an explosion of new applications in physics~\cite{DasSarma2019,Carleo2019}, from quantum phase transitions~\cite{Carrasquilla2017,Rem2019,Canabarro2019,Venderley2018} to quantum dynamics~\cite{Vicentini2019,Hartmann2019,Flurin2020,Mazza2021,Martina2021,Fanchini2021,Innocenti2020,Bukov2018,Sgroi2021} and adaptive estimation~\cite{Hentschel2010,*Hentschel2011,Lovett2013,Xu2019b,Schuff2020,Spagnolo2019}.
+We will show below that classification in thermometry is robust against many issues commonly faced in realistic thermometry scenarios.
 First, it naturally handles experimental noise.
 And second, and most remarkably, it handles cases where other parameters in the process are not known.
-For instance, it can also be used when one does not know precisely the S-P interaction strength (which is very reasonable from an experimental point of view).
-To illustrate our method, we study the Jaynes-Cummings and Rabi models.
-In both cases, we find that the algorithm is asymptotically convergent, meaning that by adding more measurements the mean-squared error decreases monotonically.
-As we argue, this is associated to the fact that the probe observables usually depend smoothly (and often monotonically) on temperature, leading to well behaved data-structures.
-This therefore indicates that thermometry may represent a niche, where classification could become particularly useful.
+For instance, we explore the scenario in which the S-P interaction strength is only known to lie within a certain range, which is very reasonable from an experimental point of view.
+Our methods are illustrated in two experimentally relevant models: impurity thermometry in a Bose-Einstein condensate, and estimation of the thermal phonon number in the Rabi model.